prismdreamfactory/chenco-wp/wp-content/plugins/login-with-ajax/readme.txt

 == Changelog ==
+= 3.1.9 =
+* added precautionary security sanitization/escaping of input data on admin pages and settings,
+* added USERNICENAME for login redirects for url-friendly usernames
+* fixed styling of template dropdown in admin page
+* fixed invalid/confirmed status boxes getting class/style names confused on login failures/success attempts
+* changed wp_redirect usage to wp_safe_redirect for extra security precaution
+* changed use of site_url with wp_login_url where appropriate allowing for better plugin compatibility

 = 3.1.8.1 =
 * fixed translations from translate.wordpress.org not loading properly (languages must be translated %95 or more),
 * fixed settings pages save button not working in 3.1.8 release